 I met with the client to understand the need to develop this training.
 During the initial consultation about this course, we discussed audience, planned lesson topics, and brainstormed ideas for what the final solution medium should be.

 The next step in the process is to create a detailed design document which outlines the high-level planned topics, audience, purpose, delivery mode, and objectives.
 The detailed design document was sent to the client for review and feedback was incorporated.
 Finally, the document is submitted to the client for final approval and is used to inform the next stage of the design process: storyboarding.

 The published video is sent to the client for final review and approval.
 The final video goes through SIT (Systems Integration Testing) and AVT (Accessibility Verification Testing).
-I work with the programmer to publish the final video on the education site and send the final link to stakeholders.
+I work to publish the final video on the education site and send the final link to stakeholders.
 A PDF version of the online video course is available for viewing.